Tyson Foods: Acquisitions and investments

 In May 2018, Tyson announced the acquisition of American Proteins, Inc. and AMPRO Products, Inc. for approximately $850 million.

-On June 1, 2018, Tyson announced that it would sell the Sara Lee, Van's, Chef Pierre and Bistro Collection brands to Kohlberg & Company.
+On June 1, 2018, Tyson announced plans to sell the Sara Lee Frozen Bakery, Van's, Chef Pierre and Bistro Collection brands to Kohlberg & Company.
 The sale was completed on August 1.
-What is now known as Sara Lee Frozen Bakery will be based in Oakbrook Terrace, Illinois.

 In mid-2018, Tyson Foods agreed to acquire the organic chicken and chicken-sausage brand Smart Chicken and parent company Tecumseh Poultry.
 On August 9, 2018, Tyson announced that it would sell its pizza crust business, including TNT Crust, to Austin-based Peak Rock Capital, who completed the acquisition on September 4.

-On August 20, 2018, Tyson announced its intent to acquire food supplier Keystone Foods from Marfrig.
+On August 20, 2018, Tyson announced plans to acquire food supplier Keystone Foods from Marfrig.
 Tyson announced it had completed the acquisition on November 30, 2018.

 On February 7, 2019, Tyson Foods reached an agreement to acquire the European and Thai businesses of Brazilian food company BRF.
 The acquisition was completed on June 3, 2019.
 On January 10, 2020, Tyson Foods announced that it sold its Golden Island jerky business to Jack Link's.
 On May 15, 2021, Tyson Foods announced that it was selling its pet treats business, including True Chews, Nudges and Top Chews, to General Mills for $1.2 billion.
 The sale was completed on July 7, 2021.

+In May 2023, Tyson Foods Inc. announced its acquisition of Tennessee-based Williams Sausage Co., a processor of fully cooked sausage, bacon, sandwiches and other items for retail and foodservice customers.
 In March 2024, it was announced Tyson Foods had sold its broiler processing plant, hatchery and feed mill in Dexter, Missouri to the American fresh egg producer, Cal-Maine Foods for an undisclosed amount.

-In 2023 and 2024, in response to market demands, Tyson Foods chose to close plants across the United States in an effort to optimize operations.
+In 2023 and 2024, in response to market demands and a decline in earnings, Tyson Foods closed some of its United States plants in an effort to optimize operations.
+On January 20, 2026, two locations were closed: Lexington, Nebraska, where approximately 3,200 jobs were lost; and Amarillo, Texas, where 1,761 employees were affected.